anttoeknee/stretcharmstrong/README.md

   });
 </pre>

+  - I have included a Fuel REST controller (background.php) which you can use as your AJAX handler if you like (put it in Fuel/App/Classes/Controller), you will have to change the paths to suit your directory structure, I am not a PHP developer, so if the world explodes as a result of using this, you were warned!!!

   - **NOTE:** You **can't** use both the 'images' and 'ajax' arguments at the same time, doing so will result in the plugin using the 'images' argument.

 Options